elaforge/karya/doc/ui.md

 Text input boxes expand temporarily if their text is too large to fit.
 It's not very satisfactory, but I couldn't come up with a better way to cram text into small spaces.
-Track titles still usually wind up being too short to display their contents.

-Control-h and control-l skip backward and forward by a token, where a token is a space separated word, a `symbol`, or a parenthesized expression.
+In a text edit box, control-h and control-l skip backward and forward by a token, where a token is a space separated word, a `symbol`, or a parenthesized expression.
 TODO maybe it should just be a word.
 Holding shift extends the selection as usual.
 Control-backspace deletes a token.
 Otherwise, they use the shortcuts documented on fltk's Fl_Input.
+If you play on a MIDI keyboard, it will insert pitch expressions.

 ## symbols